What is the scope of a Naturopathic Physician?

 Naturopathic Physicians are one of only two professions that are allowed to use the term ‘Physician’ in BC.
 The only other profession allowed to use this term is medical doctors.

-Naturopathic Physicians are required by our college to follow a standard of care that includes physical exams, blood work, a complete medical history, and imaging (if necessary) to come up with our diagnosis.
-Some NDs use other means of assessment, however these are to be used as information gathering tools and not as diagnostic procedures.
+Naturopathic Physicians are required by our college to follow a standard of care that includes physical exams, blood work, a complete medical history, and imaging (if necessary) to come up with a diagnosis.
+Some Naturopathic Doctors use other means of assessment, however these are to be used as information gathering tools and not as diagnostic procedures.

 Naturopathic Physicians have the largest scope of practice out of any health care provider in British Columbia.
 Most Naturopathic Physicians in BC can prescribe pharmaceutical drugs (additional rigorous examinations must be passed to have this privilege).
 All Naturopathic Physicians can write lab requisitions.
 Naturopathic physicians can also give IVs and injections, practice acupuncture, perform spinal manipulations (ie. chiropractic adjustments), take blood samples, perform minor surgery (eg. mole removal, stitches), perform PAP exams, prostate exams, and annual physical exams.